Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Anticipating Users' Preferences Changes

-Our proposal boils down to the following: before deploying a new recommender policy $\pi'$, we first need to be able to understand how that policy would change preferences and behavior of users.
+Our proposal boils down to the following: before deploying a new recommender policy $\pi'$, we first need to anticipate how that policy would change preferences and behavior of users.
+We will estimate these changes by predicting internal state evolution for each user in the population with whom the RS has already interacted, and aggregating these estimates to get an overall trend.
 More formally, for a set of $N$ users, we assume access to historical data of their interaction with a RS policy $\pi$: $\mathcal{D}_j=\{ \slate^\pi_{0:T}, \evidence^{\pi}_{0:T}\}$ for every user $j$.
-For any user, we are interested in estimating how their preferences would evolve if further interactions occurred with a new policy $\pi'$, which we denote $\pref^{\pi'}_{H}$ (where $H>T$).
+For each user, we are interested in estimating how their preferences would evolve if further interactions occurred with a new policy $\pi'$, which we denote $\pref^{\pi'}_{H}$ (where $H>T$).